Workplace Wellness Programme

 – Training sessions on mental resilience, stress management, mindfulness and other topics proven to benefit mental health and wellbeing.

-This programme will be delivered by Zoryna O’Donnell, a Member of the International Coach Federation (ICF), a Master Practitioner and a Trainer of NLP (Neuro-Linguistic Programming), and a registered Hypnotherapist.
+This programme will be delivered by Zoryna O’Donnell, a Member of the International Coach Federation (ICF), a Master Practitioner and a Trainer of NLP (Neuro-Linguistic Programming), and a Certified Hypnotherapist registered with GHR (Reg 7309) and with CNHC for Hypnotherapy (Reg 000016-D17).